burakdede/macsetup/README.md

 ## Prerequisite Apps

-These are the tools and apps needed for later stages of the installation.

 #### install developer tools along with Xcode
 - `xcode-select --install` this includes stuff like gcc and developer toolchain needed by most program/apps